temporalio/documentation/README.md

 #### Identify DACX files

-In the source repository, identify the DACX files.

-Assembly identifies DACX files by the file’s name.
+The Assembly Workflow identifies DACX files by the inclusion of `_dacx` in filenames.

-Within your source repo, add `_dacx` to the file name right before the extension.
+In your source repository, add `_dacx` at the end of the file name, but before the file extension, to identify files using DACX.

-Do this for every file that contains DACX.

 For example, `my_main_workflow_file_dacx.go`.

+This must be done for every file that contains DACX.

 #### Write documentation using vanilla Markdown